 One of the things I enjoyed most was the free ferry ride to Staten Island.
-It also offers a short break from the heat and stagnant air (summer in New York is extremely hot and humid) – and it gave me the great chance to take nice pictures of the Statue of Liberty and of the Manhattan skyline.
+It also offers a short break from the heat and stagnant air (summer in New York is extremely hot and humid) – and it gave me a great chance to take nice pictures of the Statue of Liberty and the Manhattan skyline.

-If you want to do other sightseeing cruises check the best prices here.
+If you want to do other sightseeing cruises, check the best prices here.

 “230 Fifth Rooftop Bar” offers breathtaking views of New York.
-You can have a brunch, or get a drink at the bar and enjoy the view which can easily keep up with the view from the Empire State Building.
+You can have a brunch or get a drink at the bar and enjoy the view, which can easily keep up with the view from the Empire State Building.
 Unfortunately, my pictures from there did not turn out great you can believe me that the view is absolutely GORGEOUS.

-Chinatown is a lively, and chaotic place and there is so much to see from the shops to the street vendors.
+Chinatown is a lively and chaotic place, and there is so much to see, from the shops to the street vendors.
 There are lots of knockoff handbags and electronic items for sale, and pretty much everything else.
 Tea shops, restaurants, and other businesses line the streets – and perfect to visit with little money.